 Well, I think there is a huge issue that must be confronted — the elephant in the room we are not talking about nearly enough.
 We have an awful lot of Christian men — husbands and fathers — who are addicted to porn.
 They go to the websites they shouldn’t go to.
 At their computer all day, they have periodic dalliances with porn, or maybe even dive wholesale into it.

 The fact is, porn is deadening to their souls.

-So you have guys showing up at church.
+You have guys showing up at church.
 The hymns are being projected on the screen.
 The family is singing.
-He is singing, or trying to sing.
+He is singing — or trying to sing.
 He wants to be drawn into this worship, but his soul is so dead because he has titillated himself all week.
 And now the things about God seem fairytale-ish and unreal to him.
 They are not compelling.
 And I think this is a huge issue confronting a lot of Christian families.

 Sometimes wives know about it.
 Sometimes they don’t.
-A lot of times wives don’t know.
+A lot of times, wives don’t know.
 They simply can’t understand why this guy is so disconnected, so disjointed.
-Pornography feeds that whole private world of my personal world.
-Like any addiction, it’s is all about me.
+Pornography feeds that whole private world where it’s is all about me.
+Like any addiction, it’s all about me.

-Now if the wife knows about it, in some ways, makes it worse — not worse that she knows — but worse because it increases that sense of impotence to speak truth into any situation of life.
+Now if the wife knows about it, in some ways, it makes it worse — not worse that she knows, but worse because it increases that sense of impotence to speak truth into any situation of life.
 Not only is he a hypocrite, she knows he is a hypocrite, and his hypocrisy has been exposed.

-Pornography is a terribly destructive, and unfortunately I think it is just far more common than we are willing to acknowledge.
-In fact I saw in a survey recently that claims porn addiction is a greater problem amongst Christian men than secular men.
+Pornography is terribly destructive, and unfortunately, I think it is just far more common than we are willing to acknowledge.
+In fact, I saw in a survey recently that claims porn addiction is a greater problem amongst Christian men than secular men.